Scalpel: Handicraft

 Graphical and model-making scalpels tend to have round handles, with textured grips (either knurled metal or soft plastic).
-The blade is usually flat and straight, allowing it to be run easily against a straightedge to produce straight cuts.
+The blade is usually triangular, flat and straight, allowing it to be run easily against a straightedge to produce straight cuts.

 There are many kinds of graphic arts blades; the most common around the graphic design studio is the #11 blade which is very similar to a #11 surgical blade (q.v.).
 Other blade shapes are used for wood carving, cutting leather and heavy fabric.